Hayden Carruth: Life

 Hayden Carruth was born in Waterbury, Connecticut and grew up in Woodbury, Connecticut.
 He graduated from Pleasantville High School in Pleasantville, New York with the class of 1939 as vice president of the senior class; he was credited with the "prettiest hair."
-He received his undergraduate degree from the University of North Carolina at Chapel Hill in 1943 and an M.A. from the University of Chicago in 1948.
+He received his undergraduate degree in journalism from the University of North Carolina at Chapel Hill in 1943 and an M.A. from the University of Chicago in 1948.
 While institutionalized in White Plains, New York from 1953 to 1954, he befriended and subsequently mentored Gordon Lish throughout his adolescence.
 He lived in Johnson, Vermont for many years.
 From 1977 to 1988, he was the poetry editor of Harper's Magazine.

 After teaching at Johnson State College (poet-in-residence; 1972–1974) and the University of Vermont (adjunct professor; 1975–1978), Carruth was a tenured professor of English at Syracuse University in the graduate creative writing program beginning in 1979; in this capacity, he taught and mentored many younger poets (including Brooks Haxton and Allen Hoey) before taking emeritus status in 1991.
 He resided with his wife, fellow poet Joe-Anne McLaughlin Carruth, near the small central New York village of Munnsville.
 He wrote for over sixty years.
 Carruth died from complications following a series of strokes.